-The Pre-TANF Program is open for no more than 45 days from the date of request for TANF Program benefits.
+The Pre-TANF Program is open for no more than 30 days from the filing date for TANF Program benefits.
 Pre-TANF Program eligibility requirements are the same as TANF, since it is the same program.
 However, applicants can receive Pre-TANF Program benefits based on their declaration of meeting eligibility factors without providing written verifications.

 Before Pre-TANF Program services begin, an assessment of the immediate unmet needs and strengths of the whole family is completed, eligibility is determined for the Supplemental Nutrition Assistance Program and TANF-related medical benefits and TANF eligibility is reviewed.
 If the applicant is not eligible for TANF based on their declaration, they are not eligible for the Pre-TANF Program, Pre-TANF Program payments or TANF-related medical benefits.

 See Section A of the Employment Services Chapter (ES-A)

 Examples of appropriate activities and services in the Pre-TANF Program include:

 - Orientation: Applicants are provided with an orientation and written information about the program and services available.

 - Self-Assessment: Applicants are given the opportunity to assess their own needs, strengths and goals.
 The Self Assessment Tool (DHS 7823B) tool is the official applicant assessment tool used statewide.

 - Applicants whose needs are included in the grant may be offered screenings for physical health, domestic violence, mental health, substance abuse and learning disabilities during the Pre-TANF period;

 - Tools to provide screening will be consistent across the state and include the Application for Services (DHS 415F), the "Learning Needs" Screening (DHS 421), the DHS 7823A and DHS 7823B, and the Oregon Gain-SS (administered by contracted MH/A&D staff):